SACRAMENTO, Calif. — Kandace Redd is a Race and Culture Multiskilled Journalist.

-The mission of the Race and Culture team is to consistently serve people who have been historically overlooked or underrepresented in the media by amplifying their voices through authentic representation, community engagement and in-depth storytelling on all platforms.
+The mission of the Race and Culture team is to serve people who have been historically overlooked or underrepresented in the news by amplifying their voices through authentic representation, community engagement and equitable reporting.

 Kandace began her journalism career as a news intern in Washington, D.C.
 There, she worked at WTOP 103.5FM all-news radio, WTTG FOX 5, and CBS News Washington Bureau.
 While in the nation's capital, Kandace earned the privilege to travel with CBS News for President Barack Obama's "Middle Class Jobs and Opportunity Tour."

-Kandace is originally from the Crenshaw District of South Los Angeles.
-She earned a Bachelor of Arts in Journalism at Howard University and a Master of Arts in strategic communication at American University.
-Kandace is a proud member of the National Association of Black Journalists and Society of Professional Journalists.
+Kandace is from the Crenshaw District, a neighborhood in South Los Angeles.
+She earned a Bachelor of Arts in Journalism at Howard University and a Master of Arts in Strategic Communication at American University.
+She also earned a Diversity, Equity, and Inclusion Certificate from Cornell University.